getgrav/grav-skeleton-lingonberry-site/README.md

 ## Existing Grav site

-It is possible to install just the theme, but page content will need to reference the [Pinpress theme](https://github.com/getgrav/grav-theme-pinpress)'s supported templates.
-It is strongly advised to at least install the Pinpress Skeleton package to see the theme's capabilities in action.
+It is possible to install just the theme, but page content will need to reference the [Lingonberry theme](https://github.com/getgrav/grav-theme-lingonberry)'s supported templates.
+It is strongly advised to at least install the Lingonberry Skeleton package to see the theme's capabilities in action.

 To install  **just** the theme:

 ```
-$ bin/gpm install pinpress
+$ bin/gpm install lingonberry
 ```